dask/dask/docs/source/ipython.rst

 sessions within Python processes.
 This is available through the following
 methods:

-.. currentmodule:: distributed.executor
+.. currentmodule:: distributed.client

 .. autosummary::
-   Executor.start_ipython_workers
+   Client.start_ipython_workers
-   Executor.start_ipython_scheduler
+   Client.start_ipython_scheduler

 These methods start IPython kernels running in a separate thread within the specified Worker or Schedulers.
 These kernels are accessible either through